I'm sooo not good at torturing so i outsource it to stalin

 I didn't care for the "Japanese boy" designation, but my objections were cut short as Mr. Pavlichenko produced a small envelope and began putting an address on it.

-"I suppose," I said coldly, "I could ask for a one-hundred percent errand fee."
+"I suppose," I said coldly, "I could ask for an errand fee."

-The old man just shrugged and nudged the envelope toward me.
-Then he looked up, his expression one of plain, hopeful expectation.
+The old man just shrugged, produced a small coin, and nudged the envelope toward me.
+Then he looked up, his expression full of plain, hopeful expectation.

-And in that moment, the connection snapped back into place.
-I saw his eyes for what they truly were.
-They might have once belonged to a cold murderer.
-But the man before me was now… weak.
+And in that moment, I saw his eyes for what they truly were.
+They might have once belonged to a cold murderer, but the man before me was now… weak.
 Pathetically, profoundly lonely.
-He would be obedient, not merely because of the gun in my hands, but because he had long since lost the thrill that came when his finger curled around a trigger and the sights settled on something fresh and living.
+He would cooperate, not merely because of the gun in my hands, but because he had long since lost the thrill that came when his finger curled around a trigger and the sights settled on something fresh and living.

 The resulting stew was a bland, overcooked mush.
 Old Pavlichenko then proceeded to mash it further, mixing in sour cream until it reached a consistency he could scoop and maneuver into his ruined mouth.